 Remember that mailing your tax return can delay the processing of your refund.
 Expect to wait several weeks for your refund to be issued by paper check.
 It's more likely to take three weeks or less if you e-file and choose to receive your refund by direct deposit.

 4. Visit Your Local IRS Office

-The IRS maintains a network of local offices, known as taxpayer assistance centers, where you can go to ask questions and get service.
-You can visit the IRS website to search for a nearby taxpayer assistance center office.
+The IRS maintains a network of local offices known as Taxpayer Assistance Centers (TACs), where you can go to ask questions and get service.
+You can visit the IRS website to search for a Taxpayer Assistance Center office near you.

-Some centers operate by appointment, while others offer walk-in service.
-Use the IRS website listing to determine the hours and policies of your preferred center.
-Also, multilingual service is available in every office.
+You can use the IRS website listing to determine the hours and policies of your preferred center.
+Multilingual service is available in every office.